ICON Community Development Project

 This project is community based and community led.
 It aims to work with marginalised women using a community development approach that will empower collaboration and seek to address the issue of housing in the private rented sector in the area.

-Using a community development approach, the project will:
+Using a community development approach, the project will continue to:

 • Access women living in rented accommodation in the NEIC with a focus on women in poor quality housing and in receipt of rent supplement/ Housing Assistance Payment (HAP)